tmshkr/blue-green-beanstalk/README.md

 Based on the provided inputs, the action will determine which environment is the target environment, to which a new application version should be deployed.

 The action uses the values of the `production_cname` and `staging_cname` inputs to determine which environment is the production or staging environment.
-Accordingly, the production CNAME should always point to the production environment, and staging CNAME should always point to the staging environment.
+Accordingly, the production CNAME should always point to the production environment, and the staging CNAME should always point to the staging environment.

 If neither environment exists, the action will create a new environment with the `production_cname` input.
 If the production environment already exists, the action will target the staging environment, creating it if it doesn't exist.